 Well worth a visit.

-A 15 minute walk (so the guidebooks say – but I’d hitch on a moped if I were you – the walk back is uphill) from the Chora and you come to the pretty resort village of Livadi.
+A 15 minute walk (so the guidebooks say – but I’d hitch a ride with a local on a moped if I were you – the walk back is uphill) from the Chora and you come to the pretty resort village of Livadi.
 The pebbly beach makes for lovely bathing, plus it’s the Chora’s quieter neighbour, albeit not necessarily as aesthetically pleasing.
 Still, there are a couple of luxury choices of places to stay such as the Kalderimi Hotel – located on a hill with sweeping views of the area, or the Pylaia Boutique Hotel, on the road from Chora to Livadi with small bungalows spilling down the hillside.

 There are numerous places to eat in Livadi itself, and it’s great to while away the hours swimming, eating and drinking frappe.
 A true Greek summer lifestyle.